LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ```
 sudo systemctl start docker
 ```
+This command is used to enable the Docker service to start automatically at boot time.
 ```
 sudo systemctl enable docker
 ```
-This command is used to enable the Docker service to start automatically at boot time.

 ### [4] Check the version
+After the Docker service is installed and enabled, run this command to check version and make sure it's working properly
 ```
 docker --version
 ```
+##
 ### [5] Build and run an httpd container

 Create a directory called html